segmentio/segment-docs/src/unify/data-graph/data-graph.md

 To use the Data Graph, you'll need the following:

-- A supported data warehouse
+- A supported data warehouse with appropriate Data Graph permissions
-- If using Linked Audiences, [Profiles Sync](/docs/unify/profiles-sync/) will need to be set up with ready-to-use [data models and tables](/docs/unify/profiles-sync/tables/) in your warehouse.
-Note: Profiles Sync is not required for Linked Events
+- For Linked Audiences, [Profiles Sync](/docs/unify/profiles-sync/) will need to be set up for a Unify space with ready-to-use [data models and tables](/docs/unify/profiles-sync/tables/) in your warehouse.
+When setting up selective sync, Segment recommends the following settings for Linked Audiences:
+  - Under **Profile materialized tables**, select all the tables (`user_identifier`, `user_traits`, `profile_merges`) for faster and more cost-efficient Linked Audiences computations in your data warehouse.
+  - Under **Track event tables**, select "Sync all Track Call Tables" to enable filtering on event history for Linked Audiences conditions.
 - Workspace Owner or Unify Read-only/Admin and Entities Admin permissions

 ## Step 1: Set up Data Graph permissions in your data warehouse